 The crux of the argument says that in times when uncertainty is beyond our control, the brain will subconsciously lead us to engage in ritualized movements as a compensatory mechanism to bring about a sense of personal control.
 This, the argument goes, is the starting point for all of life’s little (and big) rituals.

-Why the art sculpture?
+Why the sculpture?
 The researchers wanted to see how the highly anxious physically interacted with it during the presentation.
-Herein lay the experimental test.
-The researchers predicted that the high-anxiety individuals would physically handle the sculpture in a more ritualized manner (presumably as an unconscious tactic to reduce their source of anxiety from the presentation related uncertainty).
+Herein lay the experimental test: The researchers predicted that high-anxiety individuals would physically handle the sculpture in a more ritualized manner (presumably as an unconscious tactic to reduce their source of anxiety from the presentation-related uncertainty).
 They would show patterns of hand/arm movements involving more repetitiveness and rigidity.

 Science is all about observing and quantifying.
 So how did the researchers quantify ritualized movements in the face of heightened anxiety?
-Here’s the nifty part.
-People’s movements were inadvertently recorded while handling the art sculpture.
+Here’s the nifty part: People’s movements were inadvertently recorded while handling the sculpture.
 They were fitted with a pair of wristbands that had built-in motion capture technology.
-The wristbands recorded every slight hand/arm movement, turning each of them into a data point for subsequent analysis.
+The wristbands recorded every slight hand/arm movement, turning each into a data point for subsequent analysis.

 The study has many important implications.
-These “ritualized” movements that help rid us of anxiety are the building blocks of the full-blown rituals we see in real life.
+These “ritualized” movements that help rid us of anxiety are the building blocks of the full-blown rituals we see in daily life.
 Take a look, for instance, at some of our most cherished cultural and religious rituals.
 You’ll notice just how much repetition and scripted rigidity are built into them.
-This isn’t just happenstance.
-These behaviors fulfill a fundamental psychological need.
+This isn’t happenstance; these behaviors fulfill a fundamental psychological need.
 They give us a sense of structure when all structure is lost.
 They convince the brain that things in our world are predictable, ordered, and safe.

-Or, perhaps you could stand to have more rituals in your life, in which case I would recommend creating your very own.
-Our research shows that even newly created rituals, ad-hoc ritualized behaviors created from scratch, begin to take on personal meaning for people in as little as four days.
+What are your anxiety-busting rituals?
+Ask yourself which of your day-to-day behaviors are helping you navigate the roads of uncertainty.
+Of those that you already do, consider making them more formal, committing to them with greater intention and personal resolve.
+Or perhaps you could stand to have more rituals in your life, in which case I would recommend creating your very own.
+Our research shows that even ad-hoc ritualized behaviors created from scratch begin to take on personal meaning for people in as little as four days.

-Imagine, then, the benefits of doing your own set of such practices for weeks, months, or even years?
-There’s a bonus feature to this as well.
-The certainty rituals create through their basic structure gets compounded over time.
-The more we do them, the more meaningful they become, to both us and to any others with whom we might share them.
+Imagine, then, the benefits of doing your own set of such practices for weeks, months, or even years.
+Here’s a bonus: The certainty that rituals create through their basic structure gets compounded over time.
+The more we do them, the more meaningful they become, both to us and to others with whom we might share them.
 And meaning, as everyone can attest to, is a powerful psychological force that can respond to almost any source of uncertainty and anxiety.

 Lang, M., Kratky, J., Shaver, J. H., Jerotijevic, D., & Xygalatas, D. (2015).
 Effects of anxiety on spontaneous ritualized behavior.
 Current Biology, 25, 1892-1897.